floriangrundig/karma-test-runner/README.md

 The plugin runs only on java 7 or higher versions.

+The plugin currently fails when running on grails 2.3.x with forked test execution (this is an open issue and will hopefully be fixed soon).

 In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation "@KarmaTestSuiteRunner.KarmaConfigPath" (see above).
 [karma]:http://karma-runner.github.io/